FrictionTribologyEnigma/slippy/CONTRIBUTING.rst

    the bug which was fixed, this will ensure that it is not accidentally broken in future releases.
 2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
+Put your new functionality into a function or class with a docstring, add a reference to it in the docstring of slippy.surface.__init__.py or slippy.contact.__init__.py and add the feature to the list in README.rst.
 3. Flake8 and pytest tests all pass, please run tests locally to reduce the load/ cost of the automated testing service.